Master of Architecture (MArch)

 At the Azrieli School of Architecture, the accredited sequence consists of either of the following:

-• The 4-year BAS-Design degree plus the 2-year MArch curricular sequence or;
+• The 4-year BAS-Design degree plus the M.Arch with Advanced Standing curricular sequence or;

-• The 4-year BAS-Urbanism or BAS-Conservation & Sustainability degree plus the 3-year MArch curricular sequence;
+• The 4-year BAS-Urbanism or BAS-Conservation & Sustainability degree plus the M.Arch curricular sequence;

-• A 4-year honours undergraduate degree other than the BAS plus the 3-year MArch curricular sequence.
+• A 4-year honours undergraduate degree other than the BAS plus the M.Arch curricular sequence.

-In the winter semester, students have an opportunity to spend 6 weeks abroad in one of our Option Studios Abroad, under the supervision of outstanding academics and practicing architects.
+In the winter semester, students have an opportunity to spend up to 6 weeks abroad in one of our International Graduate Studios, under the supervision of outstanding academics and practicing architects.
 Students who opt to participate have take a set of courses while residing abroad.
 Courses are delivered by renowned architects and scholars who teach and practice in the chosen city.
-The semester is positioned between the “Gateway / Comprehensive” studio and the yearlong thesis, and offers students an extraordinary and diverse academic experience being immersed in a different cultural context and experiencing diverse approaches to contemporary architecture.
+The semester is positioned between the “Gateway / First-Year” studio and the yearlong thesis, and offers students an extraordinary and diverse academic experience being immersed in a different cultural context and experiencing diverse approaches to contemporary architecture.

 Graduate FAQs